JSBSim-Team/jsbsim/joss_paper/paper.md

 ## Unique Scholarly Contribution

-JSBSim's unique contribution is providing a standalone, coefficient-based FDM that bridges the gap between these alternatives.
+JSBSim's unique contribution is providing a standalone, traditional coefficient-based FDM that bridges the gap between these alternatives.
 Unlike YASim and X-Plane, JSBSim primarily uses stability derivatives to model vehicle dynamics.
 While more complex transient models (like Blade Element Theory, Vortex Lattice or panels method) exist, research by @Sequeira:2006:Comparing:Aerodynamic:Models demonstrates that for most designs, a well-defined stability derivative model provides comparable fidelity without the computational cost of transient aerodynamics.
 Stability derivatives can be constant or functionally dependent on other state and input variables.
 However, the use of stability derivatives is not the only option available to FDM model authors.
 The XML-based metalanguage provided by JSBSim allows for the use of general, nonlinear, and multidimensional lookup tables to model any type of behavior within the FDM model.

 By providing a complete, turnkey solution, JSBSim allows researchers to bypass the complexity of building a simulation engine from scratch and focus entirely on their specific area of study.
 Furthermore, for research topics that require modeling beyond the standard stability derivative approach, JSBSim's `external_reactions` feature offers the flexibility to interface with any external aerodynamic or propulsive simulation method, ensuring the library remains extensible for even the most unconventional aerospace designs.